Houston Weather – Fog again Tuesday

-HOUSTON (CW39) We have a foggy forecast today mostly south of Houston.
+HOUSTON (CW39) Adam Krueger here with your foggy forecast.
+Mostly south of Houston.

 Harris County is not included in the dense fog advisory for this morning.
 It’s the coastal area where sea fog is developing.